zhubao315/learn-agentic-ai/00_openai_agents/15_memory/readme.md

     * Example: "London is the capital of the United Kingdom." or "The capital of France is Paris."

 * **Procedural Memory:**
+    * Holds the agent’s “how-to” information, such as system instructions and operational rules.
     * This stores knowledge about how to do things, or "procedures."
     * It's about skills, habits, and learned behaviors.
+    * It's is used to update your system prompt dynamically.
     * In the Agents SDK, this could involve:
         * Storing sequences of actions or tool calls that have been successful in the past.
         * Learning and refining strategies for achieving specific goals.